python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/code-reviews-primer.md

 This will be invaluable when you review the implementation.
 The author of the issue may suggest the code be written one way but the PR ends up writing it another.
 This happens during the development process: New ideas are thought of, optimizations are found, other ideas are removed, etc.
-Even if there are changes, functionality or fix that the issue covers should be covered by the PR.
+Even if there are changes, functionality, or fixes that the issue covers should be covered by the PR.

 ### Analyzing the PR